 # 5 -- Cane & Table

-Known for their rum based cocktails and Old Habana vibes, this bar is great to visit anytime of year!
-Enjoy their hidden outdoor patio sitting for brunch or hang inside for happy hour, delicious bites, friendly staff and alluring ambiance!
-We recommend trying their Haitian Fried Chicken and going for Happy Hour ( Everyday 3-6pm ) or / and for their bottomless brunch-- $45!
+Known for it's rum-based cocktails and Old Habana vibes, this bar is great to visit any time of year!
+Enjoy their hidden outdoor patio sitting for brunch or hang inside for happy-hour, delicious bites, friendly staff, and alluring ambiance!
+We recommend trying their Haitian Fried Chicken and going for Happy Hour ( Everyday 3-6 pm ) or/and for their bottomless brunch-- $45!
 This bar has a more local scene and is so worth the walk from Bourbon street!

 # 4 -- Bar Tonique

-This bar reminded us so much of home (NYC), with its rustic brick wall interior look, wide selection of handcrafted cocktails and in-house made ingredients that were combined to perfection.
-We didn't see a lot of tourists hanging out here despite it being so centrally located -- smack in the middle of the French Quarter!
-We recommend visiting for Happy Hour ( Weekdays from 12-5pm ) or for a late night hang out as this place is open till 2am!
+This bar reminded us so much of home (NYC), with its rustic brick wall interior look, wide selection of handcrafted cocktails, and in-house made ingredients combined to perfection.
+We didn't see many tourists hanging out here despite it being so centrally located -- smack in the middle of the French Quarter!
+We recommend visiting for Happy Hour ( Weekdays from 12-5 pm ) or a late-night hang out as this place is open till 2 am!
 Besides having a great HH selection, they also have a drink of the day for $5 and a whiskey flight for whiskey lovers!
 We had a few cocktails here and loved all of them.
-If you want to stick to trying classic Nola cocktails, we recommend ordering a Vieux Carre, a Sazerac or a Vesper-- made famous by James Bond and for being ordered shaken not stirred.
+If you want to stick to trying classic Nola cocktails, we recommend ordering a Vieux Carre, a Sazerac, or a Vesper-- made famous by James Bond; make sure to order it shaken not stirred.

 # 3 -- Lafitte's

-Have that famous Nola Hurricane drink in one of America's 10 oldest bars-- Seriously this place was established in the early 1770s and has no electricity!
-Everything is lit by candles at night.
-Definitely felt a little haunted...
+Have that famous Nola Hurricane cocktail in one of America's ten oldest bars?
+Seriously, this place was established in the early 1770s and still has no electricity; candles lit everything at night!
+Felt a little haunted.
 I recommend visiting during night time.
 Check their calendar online for special events.
-On some nights they have live piano in a candle light setting.
-I wouldn't call it a romantic setting, with it's eerie feel this spot teletransports you to time where pirates would gather to drink and share ghost stories 😜 definitely deserves a check out...
-And whatever you do DON'T STIR that drink!
+On some nights, they have live piano music in a candlelight setting.
+I wouldn't call it a romantic setting, with its eerie feel, this spot teleports you to a time when pirates would gather to drink and share ghost stories.
+Add it to your list, only if you're brave enough, and whatever you do, DON'T STIR that drink!

 # 2 -- Carousel Bar

 Have cocktails inside a spinning, functioning carousel.
 Touristy?
 Sure!
-A must do?
+A must-do?
 Absolutely!!
-Where else can you feel like a kid and grown up at the same time!?!
-They make amazing craft cocktails here.
-This is a great spot to try one of New Orleans signature cocktails -- The Sazerac, handcrafted to perfection!
-Heads up, this bar is always crowded so if waiting for a seat just keep walking straight and you'll find a second bar that's part of the hotel crowd free!
-This this the perfect spot to wait while a chair in this carousel opens up...
+Where else can you feel like a kid and grown-up at the same time!?!
+They make fantastic craft cocktails here.
+This bar is a great spot to try one of New Orleans signature cocktails -- The Sazerac, handcrafted to perfection!
+Heads up, this bar is always crowded, so if waiting for a seat, keep walking straight, and you'll find a second bar that's part of the hotel crowd-free!
+This far-off nook bar is the perfect spot to wait while a chair in this carousel opens up...

 # 1 -- Napoleon House

-This was our first time having a Pimm's Cup and although this is more of a British drink than a classic New Orleans one, we felt it was perfect to enjoy on those hot summer days while strolling through the streets of Nola.
-We absolutely fell in love with this light and refreshing cocktail, it's the perfect cure for a hot summer day.
-We went in for 1 and stayed for 3!
-So yes, our #1 cocktail pick goes to the Pimm's Cup from Napoleon House which is more of a restaurant than a bar.
-Beyond the Pimm's Cup, this is a great spot to try a Muffuletta at.
-The Muffuletta is an italian on the go sandwich that's usually picked up at a deli or grocery store and served cold.
-Invented in 1906, this type of sandwich was first created by an italian immigrant and first made and served at the French Market in New Orleans.
-Years later Napoleon House adapted this recipe and brought it in to a sit down restaurant, making it a hot dish to enhance the flavors.
-The Pimm's Cup and Muffuletta are a must try here!
+Gotta have a Pimm's Cup cocktail!
+Although this is more of a British drink than a classic New Orleans one, we felt it was perfect to enjoy, on a hot summer day while strolling through Nola's streets.
+We fell in love with this light and refreshing cocktail; it's the perfect cure for a hot summer day.
+We went in for one and stayed for three!
+So yes, our #1 cocktail pick goes to the Pimm's Cup from Napoleon House, which is more of a restaurant than a bar.
+Beyond the Pimm's Cup, this is a great spot to try a Muffuletta.
+The Muffuletta is an Italian on the go sandwich that's usually picked up at a deli or grocery store and served cold.
+Invented in 1906, this type of sandwich was first created by an Italian immigrant and first made and served at the French Market in New Orleans.
+Years later, Napoleon House adapted this recipe and brought it into a sit-down restaurant, making it a hot dish to enhance the flavors.
+The Pimm's Cup and Muffuletta are a must-try here!